Wednesday, 28 October 2009

 But this is stranger than the usual undeserved awards.
 This Nobel Peace Prize goes not only to the most powerful man in the world, but a man who has had few accomplishments in his life other than rising quickly to power and winning the White House, and who has only been there nine months.
 And since nominations must be submitted by January 31, according to the Nobel Academy’s web site, Mr. Obama had been president for a week and four days when his name was submitted.

-The Academy’s intentions were probably noble, and the recipient is a widely beloved man.
-But an undeserved award reduces the Nobel Prize's power to aid the next Third-World peasant who organise medical care for impoverished millions, or who chains herself to the last remaining rainforest trees.
+The Academy’s intentions were probably noble, and the recipient is obviously a widely beloved man.
+But an undeserved award reduces the Nobel Prize's power to aid the next Third-World peasant who organise medical care for impoverished millions.
 They hear the parable and honour the wrong party.